Set Current Location

 This gorgeous and historic venue, the Laurelhurst Theater, first opened its doors in 1923.
 It was one of the first Art Deco-style theaters of its kind in the area.
 The entire theater is 21 and over for shows that begin after 5:30p, and there's only five minutes of previews with no commercials.
 For a more enjoyable experience, sit back at your table with a pizza and a beer (or, for the slightly more refined, a glass of wine).
 Films range from big blockbusters and cult classics to independent and family favorites.

 This is Hollywood, revisited.
-Perhaps not the California version, but Portland's own little corner of the Hollywood District.
+Perhaps not the California version, but Portland's little corner of the Hollywood District.
 The surreal exterior of this fine movie house, which bears a strong resemblance to a Walt Disney castle, makes it worth a visit.
-The renovated theater boasts a lavish decor, cheap admission to second-run films, cushy seats and all the snacks you can inhale.
+The renovated theater boasts a lavish decor, cheap admission to second-run films, comfortable seats and all the snacks.
 Enjoy an afternoon or evening of pure childlike entertainment.
 The charming setting makes the place perfect for a movie with family but it also very popular for date nights.

 The McMenamins Kennedy School is a North Portland fixture.
 Long abandoned by the education system, it now serves as a guest house for rather older learners.
 The theater at the school has a beautiful interior that is covered in murals, the seating is comfy and the acoustics as well as light accents leave no room for complaints.
 The theater also has a small pub on site where you can grab drink or a tasty meal to go with your movie.
 There are even special showings designated for small children, so the whole family can join the fun.